 An illustration of the physical size and weight of the Canon 750D and the Canon 650D is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 750D – represents the basis for the calculations across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 650D is considerably smaller (100 percent) than the Canon 750D.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 750D and the Canon 650Dare of equal size.
 However, the 650D is slightly heavier (4 percent) than the 750D.
 In this context, it is worth noting that neither the 750D nor the 650D are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Canon EF Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |Camera Body Specifications

 |Canon 750D (⇒ rgt)||132 mm||101 mm||78 mm||555 g||440||no||2015||749||discont.||check|

 |Canon 650D (⇒ lft)||133 mm||100 mm||79 mm||575 g||440||no||2012||849||discont.||check|